Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Generative AI Statement

 \section{Generative AI Statement}

-During the preparation of this work the author used generative AI tools such as ChatGTP and GitHub Copilot in order to improve the quality of the language and of the code.
+During the preparation of this work the author used generative AI tools such as ChatGPT and GitHub Copilot in order to improve the quality of the language and of the code \review{(esp. automatic PR reviews, documentation, creation of figures)}.
 After using this tool/service, the author reviewed and edited the content as needed and takes full responsibility for the content of the publication